Joseph E. Davies: Legal career

-Davies’ most famous law case was when he defended former Ford Motor Company stockholders against a $30,000,000 suit the US Treasury Department brought against them for back taxes.
-Davies proved his clients did not owe the government anything but that his clients were to receive a $3,600,000 refund.
-The case—which took three years to litigate (from 1924 to 1927)—brought him the largest fee in the history of the D.C. bar, $2,000,000.
+Davies’ most famous case was when he defended former Ford Motor Company stockholders against a $30,000,000 lawsuit that the U.S. Treasury Department brought against them for back taxes.
+Davies proved his clients did not owe the government anything.
+In fact, they were due a $3,600,000 refund.
+The case—which took three years to litigate (from 1924 to 1927)—brought Davies the largest fee in the history of the D.C. bar, $2,000,000.

-Davies represented politicians, labor leaders and minority groups but his specialty was as an antitrust attorney.
-His corporate clients included Seagrams, National Dairy, Copley Publishing, Anglo-Swiss, Nestle, Fox Films and many others.
-In 1937 his law firm was: Davies, Richberg, Beebe, Busick and Richardson, in DC.
+But his specialty was as an antitrust attorney.
+His corporate clients included Seagram's, National Dairy, Copley Press, Anglo-Swiss, Nestlé, and Fox Film.
+By 1937 his law firm was named: Davies, Richberg, Beebe, Busick and Richardson.